bordin89/ICB_docker/README.md

 ### 4. Run ICB

-Enter your folder containing your data.
+Enter the folder containing your data.

 ```
 cd data/